-Our forecasts for departmental spending are constructed by taking the plans set out by the Treasury in Spending Reviews and applying our own forecast for how much departments will underspend relative to those plans to get to a forecast for actual spending.
+Our forecasts for departmental spending are constructed by taking the plans set out by the Treasury in Spending Reviews and applying our own forecast for how much departments will under or over-spend relative to those plans to get to a forecast for actual spending.
 In years for which plans have not been set, we ask the Treasury to specify a policy assumption for the amount that it will spend.
 From our November 2023 forecast, we no longer assume that the Treasury will underspend against this policy assumption, which is consistent with recent historical evidence.
-The appropriate point to judge whether departments will underspend, and if so by how much, is when departmental allocations are set in Spending Reviews.
-The forecast process involves the Treasury attending challenge meetings and providing evidence on departments’ spending and their own in-year forecasts to allow the Budget Responsibility Committee to reach a judgement about underspending in the year in progress.
-The Treasury also provides evidence on pressures on departmental budgets in future years that informs the BRC’s judgements about underspending over the rest of the Spending Review period.
+The appropriate point to judge whether departments will underspend or overspend, and if so by how much, is when departmental allocations are set in Spending Reviews.

 Forecast approach

 Our DEL spending forecasts are produced top-down, rather than bottom-up – for example, we do not forecast education spending by forecasting how many school pupils there will be and the average cost of teaching them.
-Indeed, with the exception of our in-year forecast, during which we consider Treasury information about pressures on individual departmental budgets, we typically do not look at the allocation of DELs across departments.
-Instead, we start with the totals for RDEL and CDEL plans, provided to us by the Treasury, and make a top-down assumption about the aggregate degree of underspending we expect against these budgets in years covered by a Spending Review.
-This judgement is based on historical trends, the latest in-year data and the absolute level of DEL spending.
-For the current year and the following year, we also consider any effects from changes in the levels of underspend carried forward from previous years, which can add to spending pressures.
-We also consider information from the Treasury on any additional spending pressures that may lead to claims on the Treasury’s central reserves.
+We start with the totals for RDEL and CDEL plans, provided to us by the Treasury, and make an assumption about the aggregate degree of underspending or overspending we expect against these budgets in years covered by a Spending Review.
+The in-year judgement is based on the latest in-year data as well as historical trends and reserve pressures.
+The judgement on future years is based on historical trends, the level of reserves and pressures against them, the level and path of DEL spending, and macroeconomic factors such as private sector wage growth and construction supply indicators.

-- Forecast changes: this constitutes any changes to our assumptions about the degree of underspending that we expect to see against the latest departmental plans, excluding the effects of any DEL policy changes.
+- Forecast changes: this constitutes any changes to our assumptions about the degree of underspending or overspending that we expect to see against the latest departmental plans, excluding the effects of any DEL policy changes.

-- Classification changes: any statistical changes that move spending between the PSCE/PSGI elements and the non-fiscal element that does not affect the deficit, any switches between DEL and AME and new spending items included in our PSCE/PSGI DEL forecasts.
+- Classification changes: any statistical changes that move spending between the PSCE/PSGI elements and the non-fiscal element that does not affect the deficit, any switches between DEL and AME, and new spending items included in our PSCE/PSGI DEL forecasts.

 The direct contribution of departmental spending to GDP

 The spending forecast is compiled both in terms of the control framework of DEL and AME, and also in terms of its economic components, such as consumption, net social benefits, current grants within the public sector, gross domestic fixed capital formation (a measure of investment) and so on.
-These economic splits of spending feed directly into our economy forecast, where general government consumption and investment make up around 20 per cent of GDP.
+These economic splits of spending feed directly into our economy forecast, where departmental consumption and investment make up around [15] per cent of GDP.

 Back to top